🎉 75% of content is free forever — Unlock Premium from $10/mo →

 Advertisement

-A z-score measures how many standard deviations a value is from the mean.
+A z-score (standard score) indicates how many standard deviations an element is from the mean.
+It standardizes values for cross-scale comparison.

 import numpy as np